jimmc414/1filellm/README.md

 ## features

 - Supports downloading and processing of GitHub repositories or local folders
-- Supports various file types, including Jupyter notebooks, omits all html, leaves code and text.
+- Supports various file types, including Jupyter notebooks
-- Cleans and preprocesses the text for better language model ingestion
+- Cleans and preprocesses the text for more efficient language model ingestion
 - Extracts and saves all URLs from the text separately
 - Provides a final token count